You know the feeling: You’re committed to losing weight and eating healthier, but then you just want to eat everything, all the time.

 In word: Yes.

 One of the keys to successful weight loss is to fuel your body with filling foods that support your weight-loss efforts and satisfy your belly, which will prevent the kind of wanton bingeing that can sabotage your goals.
-Here are six types of foods to eat that can accomplish both those tasks:
+Here are nine types of foods to eat that can accomplish both those tasks.

 Eating protein makes you feel full in the short term, which may help you lose weight in the long term.
 Fish is a great source of protein and research suggests that some fish may more filling than chicken and beef.
 Fish also has less saturated fats and more healthy fats like omega-3s, which can help maintain a healthy cardiovascular system.